Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 - Engagement.
 The lead regularly visits your product or service pages, engage with nurturing content, connects on LI, download BOFU content.
 You can find an example of the engagement criteria below.

 - Account research.
-Marketing or research team has done account research, know that your solution is an excellent fit to the lead's needs, and gained insights on how your product can exactly help.
+The marketing or research team has done account research, knows that your solution is an excellent fit to the lead’s needs, and gained insights on how your product can exactly help.
 You can see the example below.

 - Profile enrichment.
 Marketing has defined the buying committee structure, collected standard information as HQ address, team size, tech stack, ad spendings, revenue.

 Once the lead meets these criteria and sales accept him, this lead becomes a sales-qualified lead (SQL) and moves from marketing to sales funnel.

 Micro stages are the actions that clients usually take between the first contact with your company and the closed deal.
 I deliberately wrote clients, not leads.
 We should analyze only successfully closed deals to figure out these actions.

 Here’s an example.

 - A prospect visited our website, downloaded the guide, and is marketing qualified.